dgwozdz/OLS/README.md

 5.  **ad**: Anderson-Darling normality of error term test.
 6.  **sw**: Shapiro-Wilk normality of error term test (for small samples, n&lt;20).
 7.  **chow**: Chow test checking stability of coefficients in time.
 8.  **max.vif**: Maximum VIF (Variance Inflation Factor) in the model.
+9.  **significance**: point out whether all variable in a model are statistically significant at determined level (by default: 5%).
-Additionally, the *tests* column informs whether the model complies with tests from points 2-7. *n* is the number of observations, on which the model was built.
+10. **max.p.value**: shows the p.value of *the least significant* variable.
+11. 11. **tests**: column informs whether the model complies with tests from points 2-7.
+11. **n**: number of observations, on which the model was built.
 The last column shows the equation of a given regression.

+Last but not least, the column **equation** presents model equation.

 The table `var.stats` show statistics of regressors: